 The Priory Hospital Roehampton hosts art exhibition

-Jane, who is the daughter of celebrated painter Lucien Freud, was the winner of the 2014 European Trebbia Award for artistic achievement and has works in the National Gallery.
-The exhibition has come to fruition thanks to Dr Adrian Lord, who is Consultant Forensic and General Adult Psychiatrist at Roehampton, who knows Frank Dabba Smith.
+Jane, who is the daughter of celebrated painter, Lucien Freud, was the winner of the 2014 European Trebbia Award for artistic achievement and has works in the National Gallery.
+The exhibition has come to fruition thanks to Dr Adrian Lord, who is a consultant forensic and general adult psychiatrist at Roehampton, who knows Frank Dabba Smith.

 The exhibition material was developed after Frank asked Jane if she would like to stage an exhibition with him following them both visiting Middle East where Jane provided a series of sculpture workshops.
-Jane added: “Frank took photographs of one of my workshop and I made works in response to my experience of the Middle East.
+Jane added: “Frank took photographs of one of my workshops and I made works in response to my experience of the Middle East.
 We wanted to show these works in an appropriate venue.
-I suggested a hospital that dealt with mental health issues as my works are generally informed by psychotherapeutic concepts and it was Frank, who mentioned the Priory in Roehampton.”
+I suggested a hospital that dealt with mental health issues as my works are generally informed by psychotherapeutic concepts, and it was Frank who mentioned Priory Hospital Roehampton.”

-The pieces making up the exhibition harmonise with one another with Frank’s photography focusing on the play of shadows while Jane’s wire sculptures home in on the way light plays on the mesh.
+The pieces making up the exhibition harmonise with one another, with Frank’s photography focusing on the play of shadows while Jane’s wire sculptures hone in on the way light plays on the mesh.
 Their works also feature ladder inspired photos and art installations.

 Frank said: “Our artworks both complement and contrast with each other.
 The subject matter is from the same source and has the same starting point - the Middle East.
 My photos include Jane’s workshop, but in contrast to Jane’s 3D sculptures, I use the 2D medium of photography to express my ideas.”